Anthony-Calderaro/calderarrow/posts/quotes.md

 > I can't help feeling words would be enough — if only I knew [the right ones to say.](https://en.wikipedia.org/wiki/Oathbringer)

 > I know I should've never looked back, but you ain't gonna [win a woman's heart](https://en.wikipedia.org/wiki/Lord_Huron) like that

+> So we beat on, boats against the current.
+[Borne back ceaselessly](https://en.wikipedia.org/wiki/The_Great_Gatsby) into the past